docxology/p3if/docs/p3if_paste.md

 4. Easttom C, Butler W. A Modified McCumber Cube as a Basis for a Taxonomy of Cyber Attacks.
 2019 IEEE 9th Annual Computing and Communication Workshop and Conference (CCWC).
 2019. pp. 0943–0949.
 5. Cordes RJ, Friedman DA.
-The Facilitator’s Catechism.
+The Facilitator's Catechism.
 In: Friedman DA, Cordes RJ, editors.
 The Great Preset: Remote Teams and Operational Art.
 COGSEC; 2020. pp.
 65–107.
 6. Cordes RJ, Applegate-Swanson S, Friedman DA, Knight VB, Mikhailova A. Narrative